Large Language Models (LLM)

 GPT-4o mini 2024-07-18

 Fast speed, medium quality.
-Slightly lower quality than Gemini 2.0 Flash
+Quality slightly lower than Gemini 2.0 Flash

 No

-Alternative for simple tasks when Gemini 2.0 Flash unavailable
+Simple tasks, alternative when Gemini 2.0 Flash is unavailable

 Claude 4 Sonnet

-Medium-slow speed, strong structured data generation/extraction, especially good at tool calling; better logic reasoning and coding than Claude 3.7 Sonnet, further reduced hallucination.
+Medium-to-slow speed, strong structured data generation/extraction capabilities, particularly excels at Tool Calling; logical reasoning and coding performance surpass Claude 3.7 Sonnet, with further reduced hallucination rate.

 Hybrid reasoning model

-First choice for Agent mode👍 Suitable for high complexity tasks, professional domains and long conversations.
+First choice for Agent mode👍 Suitable for highly complex tasks, professional domain applications, and extended conversations.

 Claude 3.7 Sonnet

-Medium-slow speed, excels at structured data generation, stronger logical reasoning than Claude 3.5 Sonnet.
+Medium-to-slow speed, excels at generating structured data, has stronger logical reasoning than Claude 3.5 Sonnet.
 Low hallucination rate

 Hybrid reasoning model

-First choice for most cases👍 Suitable for complex tasks, professional domains, long conversations
+First choice for most situations👍 Suitable for high-complexity tasks, professional domains, and long conversations

 Claude 3.5 Sonnet

-Follows role instructions, weaker logical reasoning than Claude 3.7 Sonnet but faster speed.
+Follows role instructions well, weaker logical reasoning compared to Claude 3.7 Sonnet, but faster speed.
 Low hallucination rate

 No

-Switch to Gemini 2.0 Flash if speed is too slow
+Can switch to Gemini 2.0 Flash when speed feels too slow

 Gemini 2.5 Pro

-Better quality than Claude 3.7 Sonnet for longer conversations and code generation, but slightly weaker in Agent mode and tool calling
+Better quality than Claude 3.7 Sonnet for longer conversations and code generation, but slightly inferior in Agent mode and tool calling

 No